cosmos/sdk-tutorials/academy/3-my-own-chain/events.md

 r*r*r*r*
 ```

 This confirms that the _play_ event is emitted as expected.
-You can do the same for the _game created_ event.
+You can confirm the same for the _game created_ event.

+When you are done with this exercise you can stop Ignite's `chain serve.`

 ## Next up